JustinCCodes/WBS_Group_Project_5_Backend/README.md

 - Only text fields are sanitized; IDs, numbers, and other non-display fields are validated but not sanitized.
 - See `src/shared/utils/sanitizer.ts` for implementation details.
 - Sanitization is applied in all relevant controllers (e.g., user, product, category, contact).

+### Contact Message Encryption

+- All contact form messages are encrypted before being stored in the database and decrypted only for authorized admin viewing.
+- Encryption and decryption are handled in `src/shared/utils/encryption.ts`.
+- This ensures that sensitive user messages remain private and secure, even if the database is compromised.

 ### User Ban System